Your complete guide to the SkyTeam alliance

 Benefits of SkyTeam Elite

-Across the alliance, SkyTeam Elite members enjoy fast-track perks on the ground including priority check-in and bag drop, as well as priority boarding – just look for the lanes marked "Sky Priority".
+Across the alliance network, SkyTeam Elite members enjoy fast-track perks on the ground such as priority check-in and bag drop, as well as priority boarding – keep an eye out for the lanes marked “Sky Priority”.

 In addition, SkyTeam Elite members can pack either 10kg of extra baggage under the 'weight' system, or one additional bag under the 'piece' system, when travelling with a SkyTeam airline.